usegalaxy-eu/website/index-hicexplorer.md

 ![](/assets/media/full_nar2020.png)

 The different tools of Galaxy HiCExplorer in a workflow context: Analysis workflow for Hi-C <b>(A)</b>, cHi-C / HiChIP <b>(B)</b> and scHi-C <b>(C)</b>.
 All share the usage of hicBuildMatrix to create the individual contact matrices.
-Hi-C and cHi-C/HiChIP do support HiCExplorer's h5 and cool interaction matrix file format, scHi-C data creates for each cell one cool interaction matrix file and with scHicMergeToMCool all single-cell matrices are merged to one multi-cool (mcool) matrix.
+Hi-C and cHi-C/HiChIP do support HiCExplorer's h5 and cool interaction matrix file format, scHi-C data creates for each cell one cool interaction matrix file and with scHicMergeToSCool all single-cell matrices are merged to one single-cell cool (scool) matrix.

 ## Workflows